milnepe/arduino-basic-mqtt-client/README.md

 # arduino-basic-mqtt-client
-A basic MQTT client for Arduino
+A basic but robust MQTT client for Arduino

+Tested on Arduino NANO 33 IoT connected to DesignSpark ESDK